Visiting Kenya in December–Safari & Beach Holiday Guide by Native Africa Tours

 Aberdare National Park

 Visit Aberdare National Park to explore its unique and breathtaking landscapes.
-Aberdare is known not only for its extensive mountain ranges but also for its abundant wildlife species.
-Aberdare is home to wildlife such as buffalo, elephants, olive baboons, wild dogs, lions, elands, giant forest hogs, leopards, duikers, side-striped jackals, bushbucks, colobus monkeys, and diverse avifaunal species.
+Aberdare is renowned not only for its extensive mountain ranges but also for its diverse array of wildlife species.
+Aberdare is home to an eclectic variety of wildlife, including buffalo, elephants, olive baboons, wild dogs, lions, elands, giant forest hogs, leopards, duikers, side-striped jackals, bushbucks, colobus monkeys, and numerous avifaunal species.

 Maasai Mara Reserve

-December remains among the underrated months of the year for safaris in Masai Mara.
-Most tourists focus on the Great Migration that starts from July to October, but miss a lot in December.
-In Masai Mara, expect to see the Big 5 game, birds, and other unusual attractions.
-Different wildlife to explore at Masai Mara includes African elephants, African lions, giraffes, leopards, cheetahs, wildebeest, antelopes, and birds.
+December remains among the underrated months for safaris in the Masai Mara.
+Most tourists focus on the Great Migration, which takes place from July to October, but often overlook the attractions in December.
+In the Masai Mara, expect to see the Big Five game animals, as well as birds and other unique attractions.
+The Masai Mara offers a diverse range of wildlife to explore, including African elephants, African lions, giraffes, leopards, cheetahs, wildebeest, antelopes, and a variety of birds.

 Checklist of birds: trilling cisticola, saddle-billed storks, purple grenadier, lazy cisticola, Jackson’s widowbird, rosy-throated long-claws, Usambiro barbet, Tabora cisticola, Ross’s turacos, woolly-necked stork, yellow-throated sandgrouse, white-bellied go-away bird, secretary bird, southern ground hornbill, and pygmy falcons.